 WHY SHOULD COMPANIES CARE ABOUT AN ETHICAL BRIBERY AND CORRUPTION WORK CULTURE?

-Unethical behaviour presents a clear risk to the image and reputation of the organisation, as well as its sustainability.
-Equally there are clear benefits to adopting an Ethical Culture.
+Unethical behaviour presents a clear risk to the image and reputation of the organisation and its sustainability.
+But, equally, there are clear benefits to adopting an Ethical Culture.

 - The benefits of an enhanced reputation and reduced risk of scandal